tanushkaSharma98/InitialLearning/Task5/Quiz1.md

 - It's block-scoped (like `let`)
 - It avoids weird issues that come with `var` hoisting

 If a value doesn’t need to change, just use `const`.
-It makes the code cleaner, more readable, and helps avoid bugs. `let` is for variables you know will change. `var` is... kinda outdated now.
+It makes the code cleaner, more readable, and helps avoid bugs. `let` is for variables you know will change. `var` is now outdated now.

 ---